Ascham School

 Ascham is operated as a not-for-profit company.
 All funds must be used to benefit the school.
 This function is administered by the school's Council of Governors who are elected by the school's members.

 History

 Ascham school was established in 1886 by Marie Wallis, as a private, day and boarding school for girls, in a terrace house in Darling Point.
 The school moved to its current site following the acquisition of Glenrock estate in 1911.
 The school was named after Roger Ascham, tutor to Queen Elizabeth I.

+In 1914 Kathleen Gilman Jones (1880–1942) came from South Africa to be a joint head mistress at the school.
+She went on to lead Melbourne Church of England Girls' Grammar School.

 The school adopted the 'Dalton Plan' as its method of teaching in 1922.

 Ascham became a company, Ascham School Limited, in 1937 under the direction of Headmistress Margaret Bailey.
 This transferred ownership of the school from herself to ensure the long-term succession of the school.
+The next head who served the school for some time was Dorothy Whitehead.
+She had served in the war rising to the rank of temporary Major.
+She continued with the Dalton Plan, before she left in 1961 to lead Firbank Girls' Grammar School.

 School crest

 The Ascham school crest was developed in 1911 by Ascham art teacher, Albert Collins.
 Symbols on the crest were explained in the school's Charivari magazine in December 1911: the dolphins symbolise energy, persistence and the ability to swim against, as well as with, the tide; the wings suggest aspiration and ambition; the lamp and book represent learning; and the combination of the acorn and eucalyptus seed mark the historical union of Britain and Australia.